apache/incubator-teaclave/docs/build-system.md

 - `CLP`: Enable `cargo clippy` to lint Rust code during the compilation.
   Defaults to OFF.
 - `DOC`: Generate document with `cargo doc` during the compilation.
 Defaults to OFF.
+- `USE_PREBUILT_MESAPY`: Whether to use the prebuilt MesaPy for SGX library.
+If set to OFF, will build the library from the source code.
+Defaults to ON.

 ## Targets